ArpithP-sys/Google-Play-Store-Analytics/README.md

 The analysis shows that **Family** has the largest number of applications, while **Game** has the highest total number of installations in the analyzed dataset.

-Python was used for data cleaning, exploratory data analysis, and feature engineering, while Power BI was used to create an interactive dashboard for business-focused visualization.
+Python was used for data cleaning, exploratory data analysis, feature engineering, and predictive modeling, while Power BI was used to create an interactive dashboard for business-focused visualization.

+A Random Forest regression model was also developed to estimate missing application ratings.
+The final tuned model achieved an **R² of 0.1555** and generated estimated ratings for **1,463 applications** with missing ratings.

-Overall, the project demonstrates an end-to-end data analytics workflow for transforming raw application data into meaningful insights and business recommendations.
+Overall, the project demonstrates an end-to-end data analytics and machine learning workflow for transforming raw application data into meaningful insights, predictive estimates, and business recommendations.

 ## 👤 Project Type
-**Data Analytics Project**
+**Data Analytics Project & Machine Learning Project**

 ### End-to-End Workflow
-`Python → Feature Engineering → Power BI`
+`Python → Data Cleaning → EDA → Feature Engineering → Machine Learning → Power BI`